Rushabh1310/LearnSphere/README.md

 ## System Architecture

-StudyNotion follows a client-server architecture, consisting of three main components:
+LearnSphere follows a client-server architecture, consisting of three main components:

 1. **Front-end**: Built using ReactJS for dynamic and responsive user interfaces.
 2. **Back-end**: Built using Node.js and Express.js for handling API requests and processing business logic.